Sleleu/so_long/README.md

 The player’s goal is to collect every collectible present on the map, then escape chosing the shortest possible route.

-It's possible to move the main character with **W,A,S,D**, the player cannot move into walls, and a number of mouvements is displayed in the shell>
+It's possible to move the main character with `W`,`A`,`S`,`D`, the player cannot move into walls, and the number of mouvements is displayed in the shell

 ## Installation